baseboxorg/jeffskinnerbox.github.io/content/ideas/comparison-of-microprocessors-and-microcontroller-development-boards-for-the-diyer.md

 Is there no cheap and viable alternative for the little blue board that has captured your imagination?

+## Microcontroller vs Microprocessor
+A microcontroller differs from a microprocessor in many ways.
+The first and most important difference is its functionality.
+In order that the microprocessor may be used, other components such as memory must be added to it.
+Even though the microprocessors are considered to be powerful computing machines, their weak point is that they are not adjusted to communicating to peripheral equipment.
+In order to communicate with peripheral environment, the microprocessor must use specialized circuits added as external chips.
+In short microprocessors are the pure heart of the computers.

+On the other hand, the microcontroller is designed to be all of that in one.
+No other specialized external components are needed for its application because all necessary circuits which otherwise belong to peripherals are already built into it.
+It saves the time and space needed to design a device.
+Also, microcontroller is a processor that has its program and data memory built in.
+These chips are intended for small embedded control applications, so leaving the pins for I/O and not requiring a external memory bus.

+The distinction between a SoC or "single chip solution" and a microcontoller may be a bit fuzzy.
+In essence, a SoC is a single chip that does everything that used to take up multiple chips.
+The SoC in a cell phone might have a 32-bit ARM processor running Android and any apps that the user has installed.
+In addition it would have a GPU, the wireless transceiver and modem, the video and audio decoders for streaming video, GPS, controllers for the accelerometer, controllers for battery management, and who knows what else.
+As a result, there could be multiple microcontrollers in a SoC.

 ## AVR / Atmel
 The [AVR][01] is a [modified Harvard architecture][05] 8-bit RISC single chip microcontroller which was developed by Atmel in 1996.